AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Click loads YouTube (Privacy)

-Peter Gabriel describes his personal experience on the eponymous hill in Somerset, England – a moment that encouraged him to leave Genesis and forge uncertain paths.
-Fits well with a conference where much was called into question.
+Peter Gabriel describes his own experience on the hill of the title in Somerset, England, a moment that gave him the courage to leave Genesis and strike out into the unknown.
+A good fit for a conference where so much was called into question.

 Lou Reed – There Is No Time